-This post about Hannover, Germany was written in collaboration with Visit Hannover.
+This post about the Lower Saxony gem of Hannover, Germany was written in collaboration with Visit Hannover.

 Today my friends, I want to tell you the tale of a magical, faraway land.